-- Meanwhile, women were more prone to envy the physical attractiveness of their Facebook friends.
-It was because women tended to post content on their walls that emphasized good looks and happier social lives, so this was a ready point of reference among them.
+- Simultaneously, the women were more prone to envy the physical attractiveness — looks and beauty — of their Facebook friends.
+The reason was that women tended to post more content on their walls that emphasized good looks and happier social lives, so this was a ready point of reference among them.

 Kross and Verduyn (other study) found that the more people used Facebook at a certain time, the worse they felt the next time.
 And, the more they used Facebook over a given period, the more their life satisfaction levels fell during that period.

 Just think: Facebook was devised to raise people’s happiness levels by making social interactions easy.
 But in truth, it does just the reverse.
 Envy on Facebook in its ubiquitous presence sabotages the life satisfaction of users.Envy ranked the highest factor in causing Facebook frustration.
 Click To Tweet

 4 Smart Ways To Overcome Facebook Envy

 The grass is always greener on the other side of the fence.
 It will always be.
 That’s human.
 And that’s what causes envy.
 It’s hard to shed the feeling.
-But we can try to overcome this using a few mind hacks.
+But we can try to overcome Facebook envy using these 4 hacks: